Coarse Personalization

-We first consider segmenting on our covariates which contain customers' platform behavior and RFM variables.
-We reduce the covariate size to $59$ covariates by retaining variables that are relevant either for predicting subsequent purchase incidence or purchase amount.
-Then, for this reduced set of covariates we implement $k$-means to segment the data and select the best treatment value in generating profits for each segment as the assigned treatment.
-This segmentation procedure represents classical ex ante segmentation since neither the outcome nor treatment variables from the data are used in forming the segments themselves after the variable reduction step.
+\emph{Covariate segmentation}.
+We segment on customer covariates, which contain customers' platform behavior and RFM variables.
+We reduce the covariate size to $59$ covariates by retaining variables that are relevant either for predicting subsequent purchase incidence or purchase amount with the Lasso.\footnote{The $59$ RFM covariates include variables that capture customers' past spending, tipping, delivery vs. pickup, and order cancellation behavior, promotional spending, their location, and the device they use to order.} For this reduced set of covariates, we implement $k$-means to segment the data.
+We then select the best treatment value in generating profits for each segment as the assigned treatment.
+This segmentation procedure represents \emph{classical ex ante segmentation} since neither the outcome nor treatment variables from the data are used in forming the segments themselves after the variable reduction step.

-The covariate variable reduction is done by running two Lassos where the first one is a Logit regression to predict purchase incidence and the second one predicts the amount of spending conditional on purchase incidence.
-Both Lasso models included all the covariates, dummies for the treatments and first order interactions between the covariates the the treatment indicators.
-We then select the covariates if they or their first order interaction term is given a non-zero coefficient in either regression.
-This procedure reduces the initial $126$ covariates to a smaller set of $59$ covariates.
-The $59$ RFM covariates include variables that capture customers' past spending, tipping, delivery vs. pickup, and order cancellation behavior, promotional spending, their CBSA location, and the device they use to order.

-To segment on consumer preferences, we can form segments on the treatment sensitivity of individuals and we implement $k$-means on the $\{\hat{\beta}_{i,1},\hat{\beta}_{i,2}\}_{i=1}^{N}$ estimates from our parameterization of the CATEs to form the segments.
-The $\hat{\beta}_{i,1},\hat{\beta}_{i,2}$ parameters capture the sensitivity of the individuals to the dollar and percentage off promotions which in turn are proxies for the individuals' price sensitivity.
-The segmentation procedure is run by implementing $k$-means on the two parameters across the individuals and then finding the profit maximizing treatment for each segment.
+\emph{Preference segmentation}.
+To segment on consumer preferences, we form segments on the individuals' treatment sensitivity.
+We implement $k$-means on $\{\hat{\beta}_{i,1},\hat{\beta}_{i,2}\}_{i=1}^{N}$ estimates from our parameterization of the CATEs (Equation \ref{eq:CATE-Log-Form}) to form segments.
+The $\hat{\beta}_{i,1},\hat{\beta}_{i,2}$ parameters capture the sensitivity of the individuals to the dollar and percentage off promotions, which in turn are proxies for the individuals' price sensitivity.
+After running $k$-means to form segments, we then find the profit-maximizing treatment for each segment.